 Are Moissanite Rings More Expensive Than Diamond Rings?

-Moissanite rings are definitely one of the pricier diamond alternatives, but they don't cost as much as diamonds.
-It's not uncommon for a moissanite center stone to be thousands of dollars.
+No, moissanite rings do not cost as much as diamonds.
+However, they are definitely one of the pricier diamond alternatives, so it's not uncommon for a moissanite center stone to cost thousands of dollars.
 But when compared to a diamond, there is a distinct difference in cost.

 What Should You Look For When Buying Moissanite Rings Online?

 Natural diamonds follow the grading scale set forth by the GIA, the 4Cs.
 Moissanite's don't have a recognizable grading scale from the GIA.
-However, there are guidelines under the same principles that can be applied when buying moissanite stones.
+However, I'll share the guidelines that can be applied when buying moissanite stones using the same principles.

 Moissanites actually shine brighter than a diamond, which some actually find distracting, or even tacky.
 Diamonds have a refractive index of 2.4 and moissanites have a refractive index of 2.6, making the brilliance more intense than a diamond.

 While there is not an official cut grade for any moissanite shape, most people prefer the round cut moissanite.
-Some fancy shapes like princess, pear, radiant, Asscher, and marquise can be moissanite stones.
+I've also found that fancy shapes like princess, pear, radiant, Asscher, and marquise can also make for beautiful moissanite stones.